MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

 ## Enable phase
 Provide guidance about:

--   Activating your Microsoft online service tenant.
+-   Activating your Microsoft online service tenant or subscription.

 -   Configuring TCP/IP protocols and firewall ports.